-Research on many levels has actively investigated the health benefits of the Creative Process and its power to improve the quality of our lives.
+Research on many levels has been investigating the health benefits of the Creative Process and its power to improve the quality of our lives.
+Google scholar is a good hunting ground for academic understanding.
 So how can we put to use this understanding, or indeed how can we actively improve our wellness by engaging in a creative life?

-The stemming of our creative flow often occurs during our childhood.
+We could argue that the stemming of our creative flow often occurs during our childhood.
 This may manifest in a number of ways.
-The creative process itself is, in fact, the development throughout our life of the essence of existence itself.
+Maybe the creative process itself is, in fact, the development throughout our life of the essence of existence itself.

-Over time, the messages that we tell ourselves, become part of our brain’s working circuitry.
-We decide whether we are creative or not, based on the linear-based society that we live in.
+Possibly, over time, the messages that we tell ourselves, become part of our brain’s working circuitry.
+We begin to decide whether we are creative or not, based on the linear-based society that we live in.

 All is not lost, in fact far from it.
 Just like many diseases can be transformed and in some cases even reversed by diet and exercise, so to can this entrenched denial of the creative self.